Crates.io | former |

 , that automatically implements the Builder pattern for your Rust structs and enums.

-Its primary goal is to simplify the construction of complex objects, especially those with numerous fields, optional values, default settings, collections, or nested structures, making your initialization code more readable and maintainable.
+Its primary goal is to simplify the construction of complex objects, especially those with numerous fields, optional values, default settings, collections, and nested structures, making your initialization code more readable and maintainable.

 Former